-THE AGREEMENT entered into as of this 10th day of October, 2019 by and between Kalamazoo Public Schools, hereinafter called the School District or District, and the Kalamazoo County Education Association, an incorporated Association (of which the Kalamazoo Education Association is a member organization), hereinafter called the Association, affiliated with the Michigan Education Association, hereinafter called the MEA, and the National Education Association, hereinafter called the sole parties to this Agreement.
+THE AGREEMENT entered into as of this 28th day of January, 2021 by and between Kalamazoo Public Schools, hereinafter called the School District or District, and the Kalamazoo County Education Association, an incorporated Association (of which the Kalamazoo Education Association is a member organization), hereinafter called the Association, affiliated with the Michigan Education Association, hereinafter called the MEA, and the National Education Association, hereinafter called the NEA.
+The School District and the Association shall be the sole parties to this Agreement.